 Each Shareholder may submit or contribute to the submission of only one slate.
-Shareholders are entitled to submit slates only if they represent - individually or in combination with other Shareholders - at least 1% of the share capital or such other percentage, if lower, that is established by a CONSOB Regulation.
+Shareholders are entitled to submit slates only if they represent - individually or collectively with other Shareholders - at least 1% of the share capital or such other percentage, if lower, that is established by CONSOB in the CONSOB Regulation.

-Ownership of the minimum shareholding required to submit slates must be proven in accordance with the procedures and by the deadline laid down by law applicable from time to time.
+Ownership of the minimum shareholding required to submit slates must be proven in accordance with the procedures and by the deadline laid down by regulatory provisions applicable from time to time.